Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Floquet Phase Transition

 Properties of Floquet modes $\{|\Phi_{\ell}(t)\}$ and Floquet phases $\{\mu_{\ell }\}$ have been explored for sensing periodic magnetic fields due to clusters of few qubits~\cite{lang2015dynamical}.
 Here, the effective magnetic field due to the cluster of spins is detected using a single qubit as a sensor.
 The initial state of the system is $|\psi(0)\rangle{=}\frac{1}{\sqrt{2}}(\ket{\uparrow}{+}\ket{\downarrow})\otimes |\mathcal{B}(0)\rangle$, where $\ket{\mathcal{B}(0)}$ is the initial state of the detected spin cluster at time $t=0$ and $\ket{\uparrow}$ , $\ket{\downarrow}$ are the computational basis states of the electronic spin, respectively.
 At later times, due to the interaction with the sensor (the qubit state), the spin cluster state becomes entangled with the sensor.
 The magnetic field signal is detected from the data of temporal coherence of the time-evolved state of the detected spin cluster.
 The coherence can be expressed in terms of the eigenvalues and eigenstates of the one-period unitary evolution operator or Floquet operator.
 The coherence displays a dip which occurs at the avoided crossings of the Floquet eigenstates where $e^{i\mu_{\ell}}\approx e^{-i\mu_{k}}$ or when the Floquet gap, $\Delta_F = \mu_{\ell}-\mu_{k}$, vanishes.
 Thus, by measuring the location of the coherence dip, the energy-difference between Floquet states can be observed with precision higher than the one predicted by the average Hamiltonian theory.
 However, this method can only be applicable for a sensing around the resonance frequencies.
 Sensing of arbitrary frequency fields has been proposed using a single qubit as a sensor in Floquet systems~\cite{wang2022sensing}.
-In addition, periodically driven systems and the transition of Floquet eigenphases have been used for magnetic-field signal amplification~\cite{jiang2022floquet}.
-In Ref.~\cite{pang2017optimal}, an optimal control method is developed to estimate the amplitude, $B$, of a time-periodic magnetic field $B(t)=B(\cos(\omega t)\sigma_x+\sin(\omega t)\sigma_z)$.
-It is shown here that the QFI with respect to $B$ can achieve super-Heisenberg scaling with interrogation time, $t$, by applying an optimal control pulse as compared to the one without control.
+In addition, periodically driven systems and the transition of Floquet quasienergies have been used for magnetic-field signal amplification~\cite{jiang2022floquet}.
+In Ref.~\cite{pang2017optimal}, an optimal control method is developed to estimate the amplitude, $B$, of a time-periodic magnetic field $B(t)=B(\cos(\omega t)\hat{\sigma}_x+\sin(\omega t)\hat{\sigma}_z)$.
+In Ref.~\cite{yang2024variational}, a systematic variational approach for establishing optimal control was set up, where it was shown that for magnetometry, restricted controls in the form of one and two-body interactions are already sufficient to approximately achieve Heisenberg scaling.
+It is shown here that the QFI with respect to $B$ can achieve quantum-enhanced sensitivity with interrogation time, $t$, by applying an optimal control pulse as compared to the one without control.
 A solid state sensor with an ensemble of high density Nitrogen Vacancy (NV) centers in diamonds has been investigated both theoretically and experimentally by Floquet formalism ~\cite{PhysRevX.10.031003}.
 The system, here, is a dense ensemble of electronic spins.
 Each electronic spin act as an independent probe for the external signal.
 Thus, one would expect that, by increasing the number of particles in the system, the sensitivity can be improved.
 The improvement, however, is severely hindered by interaction between the spins, since a large spins are confined in a small volume, the spin-spin interaction is unavoidable.
 By applying a series of dynamical decoupling pulses, the interaction between the spins has been suppressed, which results in a larger coherence time.
 In this way the standard quantum limit is shown to be restored which is lost due to spin-spin interaction.